Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Proof of Theorem using transform methods

-Now we take the limit.
-Observe that the right hand side of \eqref{eq:thm_fraction} yields a $\frac{0}{0}$ form in the limit.
-Then, we take Taylor expansion with respect to $\thetahat$ of the numerator and denominator.
+Our goal is to take the limit as $N\to\infty$.
+Observe that the right-hand side of \eqref{eq:thm_fraction} yields a $\frac{0}{0}$ form in the limit.
+Then, we take the Taylor expansion with respect to $\thetahat$ of the numerator and denominator.
 For the numerator we obtain